-During 2015, there were no maturities or donations.
-During 2015 and 2014, there were no purchases or sales of trading securities.
+During 2015 there were no purchases or sales of trading securities.

 NOTE 4 - FAIR VALUE

 Fair value is the exchange price that would be received for an asset or paid to transfer a liability (exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 There are three levels of inputs that may be used to measure fair values: